Main site of science textbooks

 Iron.
 Pyrite.
 FeS2

 No new metals were discovered until cobalt in 1735.
 Once cobalt was discovered, it was realized that new minerals may have new metals, and the race was on to find new minerals.
-This yielded nickel, chromium, manganese, molybdenum, and tungsten.
+This gave nickel, chromium, manganese, molybdenum, and tungsten.

 Cobalt.
 Cobaltite.
 CoAsS